roccosportal/less-watchr/README.md

 ```
 less-watchr --path folder/style.less
 ```

-Listens at the `folder/style.less` file and recompile it when changes occur.
+Listens at the `folder/style.less` file and recompiles it when changes occur.
 Creates/updates the file `folder/style.css`.

 ### Example 2